DavePie/MindustryDatabase/README.md

 # Commands
 ## Server
-- `reload-configs` - Reloads anything that is dependent on the configuration of the server.
 - `register-server <name>` - Registers the server into the database.
 - `deregister-server [id]` - Deregisters the server from the database.
 If an ID is provided, then it will deregister that specific server.
+- `list-servers` - Lists all the servers in the database.

+### Work-in-progress (Conversion to Kotlin)
+- `reload-configs` - Reloads anything that is dependent on the configuration of the server.
 - `update-ip <new-ip>` - Updates the IP of the database entry for the server.
 - `update-port <new-port>` - Updates the port of the database entry for the server.
 - `update-name <new-name>` - Updates the name of the server.
 Does **NOT** update the `serverName` configuration.
-- `list-servers` - Lists all the servers in the database.
 - `heartbeat-debug` - Sends a heartbeat to the database.
 DEBUG ONLY.

 ## Client
 Refer to the `/help` command in-game.